-FIG. 5.
+FIG. 4.
 (Left) Projected a_1 data uncertainties (black points) generated assuming a flavor-independent EMC effect (solid black curve).
-The red line is the CBT model, the short-dashed lines assume the EMC effect occurs entirely within the up (blue) or down (brown) quarks, and the long-dashed curves correspond to the scaling predictions discussed in the PAC proposal [34]: from top to bottom the curves assume that the EMC effect scales with the fraction of high-momentum nucleons, the probability for two nucleons to be within 1 fm of each other, the average nucleon kinetic energy, and the average density seen by the protons and neutrons, based on calculations from Ref.
-[20].
-(Right) Same, with the data shifted towards the CBT calculation by the 0.4% to illustrate the impact of the normalization uncertainty
+The red line is the CBT model, the dashed curves correspond to the scaling predictions discussed in the PAC proposal [31], and the dotted lines assume the EMC effect occurs entirely within the up or down quarks.
+(Right) Same, with the data shifted towards the CBT calculation by the 0.4% to illustrate the impact of the normalization uncertainty.